A-Ashraf255/Circuit-Analyzer/README.md

 ## Usage

 1. **Input Circuit Description**: Provide a description of the circuit, including the type of connections ('S' for series or 'P' for parallel), followed by the resistance values separated by spaces.
-Use 'E' to indicate the end of each connection and 'E' at the end to signal the end of the circuit description.
+Use 'e' to indicate the end of each connection and 'E' at the end to signal the end of the circuit description.

 2. **Input Applied Voltage**: Enter the voltage applied to the circuit.